-terminal length NUMBER no terminal length terminal length default NUMBER no terminal length default

-Specifies the number of lines to display on the screen.
+terminal length NUMBERno terminal length terminal length default NUMBERno terminal length default between 0 and 512.
+When the terminal length is 0, the display will not stop until it reaches the end of the display.
+NUMBER Specifies the number of lines to display on the screen.
 This value must be between 0 and 512.
-When the terminal length is 0, the display will not stop until it reaches the end of the display.
+When the terminal length is 0, the display will not stop until it reaches the end of the display. -- -------- ---